 While in law school, Mr. Kawabata was enrolled in the entertainment, media and intellectual property concentration and worked as an intern at Sony Pictures Entertainment and NBCUniversal.
-He also spent time as the co-chairman for the Public Interest Law Fund, an editor for the flagship UCLA Law Review, a competitor on the moot court and trial advocacy competition teams and the 1L class president.
+He earned several awards as a member of the moot court and trial advocacy teams and also spent time as the co-chairman for the Public Interest Law Fund, an editor for the flagship UCLA Law Review, and the 1L class president.

 Honors & Awards

 Southern California Rising Stars, Super Lawyers, 2017, 2018

 "Building Character: How to Grant Actors Limited Copyright Protection for Performances," Texas Review of Entertainment & Sports Law, 2015

 "Unresolved Textual Tension: Capitol Records v.
 ReDigi and a Digital First Sale Doctrine," UCLA Entertainment Law Review, 2014

 “UCLA Law Students Deliver 1-2 Punch in Mock Trial Competition,” law.ucla.edu, March 14, 2018

 “Managing Law Partner Owes Secretary Over $140K, Jury Told," Law360, April 25, 2017